 Early submission of the FAFSA places students on the federal, state, and institution rosters for priority processing.
 The Finlandia University priority date for full fall semester financial aid consideration is March 1.
 Students considering enrollment beginning in the spring or summer semester should also complete the necessary steps for financial aid before March 1 of the previous year.
 Applications submitted after the priority date will be considered as funds are available.

 With a formula established by the United States Congress, FAFSA information is used to calculate the Expected Family Contribution (EFC) toward the student’s education.
 A Student Aid Report (SAR) is mailed or e-mailed to the student and to the schools listed on the FAFSA.
 The EFC is used by the university to calculate the student’s financial need to cover the cost of attendance (tuition, housing, meals, books, etc.).

 Calculation and Notification of Awards

 After the student’s financial need is determined, the financial award is calculated.
-The Office of Financial Aid notifies the student of the types and amounts of financial aid the student is eligible to receive.
+The Enrollment Officer then notifies the student of the aid they received.
 Students must review this information carefully.
 In both state and federal financial aid programs, there are numerous differences among scholarships, grants, employment, and loans.